chris-clifton/180/1_intro/sql_book.md

 ### GROUP BY
 - Sometimes you need to combine data results together to form more meaningful information
+- The GROUP BY statement is often used with aggregate functions (COUNT, MAX, MIN, SUM, AVG) to group the result-set by one or more columns
 - Ex: count number of users who have accounts that are enabled
 - `SELECT count(id) FROM users WHERE enabled = true;` - only shows records where enabled = true
 - Using GROUP BY, we can split the query and have it return two separate groups